It took four weeks to be certain, but the Big Ten is no longer an embarrassment.

-Michigan State's nationally No. 1 defense was amazing in holding Notre Dame to 220 yards of offense, but the Fighting Irish capitalized on Michigan State's only turnover, a wide receiver pass intercepted and converted into a game-winning Cam McDaniel touchdown run.
+Michigan State's nationally No. 1 defense was amazing in holding Notre Dame to 220 yards of offense, but the Fighting Irish capitalized on the Spartans' only turnover, a wide receiver pass that was intercepted and converted into a game-winning Cam McDaniel touchdown run.
 Notre Dame earned five of its 12 first downs via penalty, and a number of them were questionable pass interference calls like this.

-After performing so well against Youngstown State, it was only natural to expect the Michigan State offense to regress.
-That's exactly what happened, as the Spartans could only muster 254 yards of offense.
+After performing so well against Youngstown State, it was only natural for the Michigan State offense to regress.
+That's exactly what happened, as the Spartans mustered only 254 yards of offense.
 Starting quarterback Connor Cook was so ineffective (4.2 yards per attempt) that MSU coaches benched him for the Spartans' final drive, which sputtered.
-Cook was frustrated at being taken out, though Mark Dantonio claimed that Cook was still Michigan State's starter.
+Cook was frustrated at being taken out, though Mark Dantonio claimed Cook was still Michigan State's starter.

 #18 Northwestern (4-0) 35, Maine 21

-The two teams had a near-draw in yardage at 373 to 379 and both teams had several turnovers; opportunism proved the difference.
-Northwestern's two defensive touchdowns, interception returns by Damien Proby and Dean Lowry, gave it a 21-0 lead by the early fourth quarter, and Maine never came closer than two touchdowns the rest of the way.
+The two teams had a near-draw in yardage at 373 to 379, and each team had several turnovers.
+Opportunism proved the difference: the Wildcats' two defensive touchdowns, interception returns by Damien Proby and Dean Lowry, gave them a 21-0 lead in the early fourth quarter, and Maine never came closer than two touchdowns the rest of the way.
 A fun fact: Northwestern leads the country in interceptions with nine.

 Getting pushed around by an FCS team is cause for concern, and Northwestern will try to fix that during its bye week.
-NU follows that with a program-defining home game against Ohio State on Oct.
-5th.
+The Wildcats follow that with a program-defining home game against Ohio State on Oct.
+5.

 Penn State (3-1) 34, Kent State 0